metaphorz/maxsim/README.txt

 engineer, process management for a computer scientist, or an electronic circuit for an electrical engineer).

+Related Modeling Packages

+For teaching discrete event M&S there are many packages including Arena and Simio.
+In years gone by, we would use GPSS and SIMSCRIPT.
+For teaching continuous-time simulation (sometimes with combined continuous/discrete support), we have visual languages such as MATLAB SimuLink, Modelica, LabView, Wolfram SystemsModeler, and Ptolemy.
+However, these languages are suited to teaching dynamic systems within engineering disciplines.
+The idea behind MaxSim is to cover the same material but within a creative art/design-driven, multimedia-centric, approach.

 Further Reading

 Fishwick, P. Simulation Model Design and Execution: Building